Wall Street Pummels Jefferies Financial Group Inc. (JEF) After Recent Earnings Report

-Jefferies Financial Group Inc. (NYSE:JEF) went up by 2.66% from its latest closing price compared to the recent 1-year high of $34.86.
-The company’s stock price has collected 1.48% of gains in the last five trading sessions.
-MarketWatch.com reported 7 hours ago that AB InBev CEO Carlos Brito is exiting after 15 years, as North America boss takes over
+Jefferies Financial Group Inc. (NYSE:JEF) went down by -2.37% from its latest closing price compared to the recent 1-year high of $34.86.
+The company’s stock price has collected 1.56% of gains in the last five trading sessions.
+Barron’s reported 15 hours ago that Jefferies Is a Financial Stock That Can Keep on Rising

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.